 We do not accept any responsibility or liability for their policies whatsoever as we have no control over them.

-We offer this functionality in order to generate interest in us, the Website and our Services among the members of your social networks, and to permit you to share and follow opinions, news and recommendations about us with your friends.
+We offer this functionality in order to generate interest in us, the Websites and our Services among the members of your social networks, and to permit you to share and follow opinions, news and recommendations about us with your friends.
 However, you should be aware that sharing personal or non-personal information with a social network may result in that information being collected by the social network provider or result in that information being made publicly available, including through Internet search engines.

 Please note that we do not exercise, endorse, secure or control the policies or practices of any third party social network whose functionality you may access through the Website.